 b.
 Reporting entity has a “participation agreement” to invest in a single mortgage loan.
 The reporting entity is not an original lender named as a payee on the mortgage loan, but the original lender sells a portion of the mortgage loan to the reporting entity through an assignment of a participation interest under the participation agreement.
 Under a participation agreement, the reporting entity acquires an undivided interest in the single mortgage loan proceeds to be received by the original lender.
 Under a participation agreement, single mortgage loan proceeds include the periodic mortgage loan principal and interest payments received by the original lender, and all rights and proceeds received in the foreclosure of a mortgage, deed of trust, deed in lieu of foreclosure, or other similar proceeding by the original lender.
 The amount of the proceeds to be received by the reporting entity is based on the ratio of its participation interest to the then-outstanding single mortgage loan balance.
 To qualify as a mortgage loan under the scope of this statement, the reporting entity must have a signed participation agreement with the original lender named in the mortgage loan, the financial rights and obligations of the reporting entity under the participation agreement are the same as the original lender, the reporting entity’s participation interest in the single mortgage loan proceeds must be pari-passu with the original lender named on the mortgage loan agreement, and the participation agreement must be properly and promptly recorded.

+3 The scope of this SSAP is limited to single mortgage loan agreements.
+Although single mortgage loan agreements can potentially have more than one lender (e.g., co-lenders / participations) and more than one borrower (such as in a tenancy-in-common arrangement), the concept of a “single mortgage loan” does not include arrangements in which a reporting entity acquires more than one mortgage loan in a sole transaction.
+(For example, if a reporting entity was to acquire an interest in a “bundle” of mortgage loans with various unrelated borrowers and collateral, this agreement would be outside of the scope of this SSAP.
+However, a bundle of mortgage loans does not include a “bulk purchase” where the reporting entity’s interest in each mortgage loan is legally separate and divisible and the purchase just facilitates the acquisitions of multiple single mortgage loan agreements.)

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2019\Spring\NM Exposures\18-22 - SSAP No. 37 Mortgage Loans.docx